Compute resource options for RStudio in projects

 Default environment templates

 You can select any of the following default environment templates for RStudio in a project.
-These default environment templates are listed on the project's Environments page.
-All environment templates use R 3.6 as the language.
+These default environment templates are listed under Templates on the Environments page on the Manage tab of your project.
+All environment templates use RStudio with Runtime 23.1 on the R 4.2 programming language.

 If you don't explicitly select an environment,

 Default RStudio M is the default.
 The hardware configuration of the available RStudio environments is preset and cannot be changed.

 For compute-intensive processing on a large data set, consider pushing your data processing to Spark from your RStudio session.
 See Using Spark in RStudio.